moderndatacompany/dataos.info/docs/interfaces/bifrost_new/use_cases.md

 In addition to granting the current use cases, you have the option to generate a new use case by creating a YAML use-case artifact.
 This is particularly useful if you identify a combination of predicate and object that isn't already present but could be relevant to your organization.
 To create a new use-case follow the below steps:

-1. Navigate to the use-cases tab in Bifrost
+1. Navigate to the Use-Cases tab in Bifrost

 2. Click on create Use-Case